 Requisite: BIOL 191 and either BIOL 181 or NEUR 226.
 Spring semester.
 Professor Trapani.2017-18: Not offered

 Microbes inhabit the world's oceans, deserts, lakes, soils, and atmosphere, and play a vital role in the Earth's biogeochemical cycles.
 As humans, we harbor a diverse microbial flora estimated to outnumber our own human cells.
 During this course, we will explore this microbial world by investigating the structure, physiology, genetics, and evolution of microorganisms with a focus on bacteria, but including discussions of archaea, viruses, and microbial eukaryotes.
 The goal of the course is to gain an understanding of the unique properties of microbes that enable their persistence and diversification.
 We will also pay special attention to microbial interactions with eukaryotic organisms, by studying both host and microbe contributions to virulence, mutualism, and symbiotic relationships.
 Laboratory exercises will include explorations of microbial functions and diversity in a variety of contexts using both classical and molecular approaches.
 Three hours of lecture, three hours of laboratory and one hour of discussion per week.

 Requisite: BIOL 181 and 191.
 Limited to 28 students.
 Not open to first-year students.
 Fall semester.
 Professor Purdy.

-Requisite: BIOL 181.
-Limited to 24 students.
+Requisite: BIOL 181; BIOL 191 recommended.
+Limited to 14 students.
 Not open to first-year students.
-Omitted 2012-13.
-Professor Clotfelter.2015-16: Not offered
+Fall semester.
+Professor Miller.2017-18: Not offered

 Independent reading or research courses.
 Full course as arranged.
 Does not normally count toward the major.